qszhao/PTUA2023/Lab01/Lab01.md

  3. Copy and Paste the content in PTUA Lecture 1.ipynb and obtain the same results.

 #### Hint
  1. You may receive trackbacks or error messages during your coding exercises.
-The first thing you can do is to ask Google (or ChatOPT?) smartly.
+The first thing you can do is to ask Google (or ChatGPT?) smartly.
 You will find your answer from Google most of the time.
 [Stack overflow][stackoverflow] is one of the most common websites we use to find solutions as well.

 [anaconda]: https://www.anaconda.com/distribution/#download-section
 [anaconda_doc]: https://docs.anaconda.com/anaconda/